Skip to content

 Be sure to get a few references before engaging with a digital marketing agency.

-Solid References
+Tip 5: Get Solid References

 The Right Questions to Ask References

-When contacting references, don’t just ask “Are you happy?”
+Don’t just ask “Are you happy?”
 Use this proven question framework:

-Verification Questions:
+Verification questions:

-• “Can you verify you’re currently working with [Agency Name]?”
-(Confirms the reference is real)
+• “Can you verify you’re currently working with [Agency Name]?” (confirms the reference is real)

-• “How long have you been working together?”
-(Reveals relationship longevity)
+• “How long have you been working together?” (reveals relationship longevity)

-Results Questions:
+Results questions:

 • “What specific results have you achieved?
 Can you share percentage increases in organic traffic or rankings?”
-(Gets concrete data)

 • “How long did it take to see initial results?”
-(Sets realistic expectations)

-Relationship Questions:
+Relationship questions:

 • “How responsive are they?
 What’s their typical response time?”
-(Assesses communication quality)

 • “Have you ever had issues or disagreements?
 How were they resolved?”
-(Reveals problem-solving ability)

 • “If you could change one thing about working with them, what would it be?”
-(Uncovers hidden issues)

 • “Would you hire them again?
 Would you recommend them to a competitor?”
-(The real measure of satisfaction)

-Reporting and Communication
+Tip 6: Understand Their Reporting and Communication

 You should expect monthly reports that actually make sense.
-These reports need to show organic traffic growth, keyword ranking improvements, and any technical fixes they’ve made.
+Traffic growth, keyword ranking improvements, technical fixes made.
+Not confusing spreadsheets full of data without any explanation of what it means for your business.

-Avoid agencies that send you confusing spreadsheets full of data without explaining what it means for your business.
-Good agencies also schedule regular check-ins.
-Whether that’s a monthly call or quarterly strategy sessions, you deserve to know what they’re working on and why.
+Good agencies schedule regular check-ins.
+Whether monthly calls or quarterly strategy sessions, you deserve to know what they’re working on and why.

 Here’s what a quality monthly report should include: